Kcnarf/d3-voronoi-map-tween/README.md

 <a name="voronoiMapTween_mapInterpolator" href="#voronoiMapTween_mapInterpolator">#</a> <i>voronoiMapTween</i>.<b>mapInterpolator</b>()

 Returns a function which is the interpolator between the starting Voronoï map and the ending Voronoï map.
-Calling _mapInterpolator(interpolationValue)_ returns a Voronoï map, which is a sparse array of polygons, one for each data comming from either the starting data set or the ending data set.
+Calling _mapInterpolator(interpolationValue)_ returns a Voronoï map, which is a sparse array of polygons, one for each data coming from either the starting data set or the ending data set.
 The _interpolation value_ must be a float value within `[0, 1]`:

 - `mapInterpolator(0)` returns a Voronoï map \_similar\*_ to `startingVoronoiMapSimluation.state().polygons`; \_similar\*_ means same polygons, but not necessarily in the same order; there is no polygon for data exclusively in the <i>endingVoronoiMapSimluation</i>
 - `mapInterpolator(1)` returns a Voronoï map \_similar\*\_ to `endingVoronoiMapSimluation.state().polygons`; there is no polygon for data exclusively in the <i>startingVoronoiMapSimluation</i>